 In 2006 Our World Changed

 I honestly thought God must be joking.
 Two people I love with brain injuries?
 What?
 He thought I needed more on my plate.
 Living with Corey was no piece of cake.
 Trace was just over two when he started walking.
-In five years he’d gone through physio, occupational, speech and cognitive therapies to help him grow and learn.
+In eight years he’s gone through physio, occupational, speech and cognitive therapies to help him grow and learn.